bodziosamolot/sourceGenerators/article.md

 All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
 The provider hides all of the implementation details related with caching.
 What's important for us is that the provider operators run only for changes.

-It is best explained with an example.
+#### Let's write our own Incremental Source Generator

+Best way to learn something is to create it on Your own.
 I will skim over some important parts of an Incremental Source Generator to get to the vital ones first.
 The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method: